-PLEASE NOTE: Languages (Chinese and French) are studied for a year and students need to complete 2 semesters of their chosen language.
+PLEASE NOTE: Languages (Chinese and French) are are studied for the whole year and students will need to complete both semesters of their chosen language.
 Completing two semesters of Languages at Year 9 prepares students for subsequent studies in Year 10 and VCE.